 Libyan leader encourages 200 Italian party girls to become Muslims.

-Economic ties between the two countries have developed strongly, and Italy, now Libya’s biggest trade partner, buys much of its oil and natural gas from the energy-rich North African state.
+Economic ties between the two countries have developed strongly in recent times, and Italy, now Libya’s biggest trade partner, buys much of its oil and natural gas from the energy-rich North African state.

 But there has also been criticism of Libya’s expanding interest in the Italian economy, with attention focused on the stake of some 6.7 per cent built up in UniCredit, one of the country’s biggest banking groups.